 McDaids

-Another bastion of sense off the hectic Grafton Street, McDaids was a favourite of that most knowledgeable of drinkers, Brendan Behan.
+Another bastion of sense off the hectic Grafton Street, McDaids was a favourite of the most knowledgeable of drinkers, Brendan Behan.
 Actually, it’s always been an “infamous haunt for the literary set”.

 McDaid's Pub Dublin